My Favourite Corgi

 Because of the longer hair, fluffy corgis can have issues with holding dirt, grime and water.
 They can similarly have issues with clumping, knotting and matting in their fur.

-Are Fluffy Corgis hypoallergenic?
+Are fluffy corgis hypoallergenic?

-No. Fluffy corgis are not hypoallergenic.
+No. Fluffy corgis, like all corgi breeds, are not hypoallergenic.

-How to groom a Fluffy Corgi
+How to groom a fluffy corgi

 The fluffy has a different coat to the standard short-hair, and requires different grooming habits and techniques.